mbookham7/cockroachfieldexersise/README.md

 ## Run a test workload

 First we need to grab the Cluster IP.
-As we are running in Kuberntes we can use this as our LB address.
+As we are running in Kubernetes we can use this as our LB address.
 ```
 kubectl get svc
 ```